 position — club head resting on the floor, grip end in your hands.

 The measurement is made from the floor up the back side of the golf club to

 the butt end of the grip.

 This information is optional information for golf wonks and is not necessary for buying our products or getting fitted using our Custom Fitting Wizard.
 It is reference material for those interested in comparing our golf club lengths to others.

 What should I know about golf club flex?
 Flex is the torsional stiffness of the golf club, which is provided by the type of golf club shaft that is used.
-Generally, stiffer shafts are better for stronger hitting golfers.
-Common shaft flexes are Men’s Regular, Stiff, Extra Stiff, Senior, and Ladies.
-Interestingly, graphite shaft flex terminology uses Firm and Extra Firm instead of Stiff — we don’t know why, they are just the words the golf industry uses.
+Generally, stiffer shafts are better for stronger hitting golfers and golfers that have a fast swing/swing speed.
+Common shaft flexes are Men's Regular, Stiff, Extra Stiff, Senior, and Ladies.
+Interestingly, graphite shaft flex terminology uses Firm and Extra Firm instead of Stiff (which is used for steel shafts) — we don't know why, they are just the words the golf industry uses.

 The proper flex of a golf club is a function of your strength and golfing skills.
 We provide a Custom Fitting Wizard that determines the correct flex for you in just two simple steps.
-Determining the correct flex is most important for your Woods and longer Irons.
-Short irons, wedges and putters are not impacted very much by the different flexes as the differences between flexes becomes very small in the shorter clubs.
+Determining the correct flex is most important for your woods, hybrids, and longer irons.
+Short irons, wedges and putters are not impacted very much by the different flexes as the differences between flexes becomes smaller in the shorter clubs.

 Loft & Lie Adjustments

 A word about loft and lie adjustments.
 Pinemeadow can adjust the lie on irons and wedges.
-The request needs to be emailed to us with your order number or noted in the special comments box in step #3 of the shopping cart.
+The request needs to be emailed to us or phoned in with your order number or noted in the special comments box of the shopping cart.